CarGurus Header

 What is the Renault Austral?

-• The 4CONTROL four-wheel steering system we talked about earlier is a clever piece of kit.
-The rear wheels turn as well as the fronts, up to a 5% articulation.
-At low urban speeds, the rears turn the opposite way to the fronts to aid manoeuvring and dramatically tighten the turning circle (at 10.1M the 4CONTROL Austral has a tighter turning circle than a Clio), while at higher speeds, the rears turn the same way as the front to aid agility and stability.
-Note, this is only available on the top trim level.
+• The 4Control four-wheel steering system we talked about earlier is a clever piece of kit.
+The rear wheels turn as well as the fronts, by up to five degrees.
+At low urban speeds, the rears turn in the opposite direction to the fronts to tighten the turning circle (at 10.1m, the 4Control Austral can turn more tightly than a Renault Clio), while at higher speeds they turn in the same direction to improve stability and agility.
+Note that this feature is only available on higher-spec cars.

-• The L-shaped digital screen arrangement in the Austral -first seen in the Megane e-Tech Electric SUV - is something that Renault (confusingly) calls ‘OpenR’.
-The manufacturer claims that when you add together the display areas for the portrait screen, the landscape screen and the head-up display, the Austral has one of the largest display areas of any car on sale.
+• The L-shaped digital screen arrangement in the Austral – first seen in the Megane E-Tech electric SUV – is something that Renault calls ‘OpenR’.
+The manufacturer claims that when you combine the portrait infotainment screen, digital instrument panel and head-up display, the Austral offers one of the largest display areas of any car in its class.

 • Two of the three trims available are based on the ‘Esprit Alpine’ name, which translates to ‘Spirit of Alpine’.
-This is the first instance of Renault trying to leverage the glamour of Alpine – the firm’s sports car brand – to sprinkle a little bit of stardust onto more mainstream models in the company’s lineup.
-You’ll notice a fair amount of Alpine badging on these models, albeit little of the dynamic excellence.
+This is the first instance of Renault trying to leverage the glamour of Alpine – its sports car brand – to sprinkle a little bit of stardust onto more mainstream models in the lineup.
+You’ll notice a fair amount of Alpine badging on these models, although the focus is more on styling and branding than any performance upgrades.

 • If you’re sold on the Austral: If you’ve already decided that the Austral is for you, then you don’t have many more decisions to make.
-Only one powertrain is offered in the UK despite there being several on offer in other countries, so it’s either the E-Tech hybrid, or nothing.
+Only one powertrain is offered in the UK despite there being several on offer in other countries, so choosing an Austral is largely about deciding which trim level and colour suits you best.

 • If you like the reassurance of a long warranty: The Kia Sportage is another popular choice in this class, and for a variety of reasons, not least the fact it comes with warranty cover that lasts seven years or 100,000 miles, whichever comes first.

-• If you’re on a budget: The Dacia Duster is another midsize SUV with a healthy following, mainly because it costs a good slice less than pretty much every other car in the class.
-It’s available with four-wheel drive should you need a proper 4x4 rather than just a crossover.
-If you need more versatility, you could also go for the Dacia Jogger, which isn’t much bigger than the Duster, is still very affordable, but comes with seven seats.
+• If you’re on a budget: The Dacia Duster is another midsize SUV with a healthy following, mainly because it costs a good slice less than pretty much every other car in this class.
+It’s also available with four-wheel drive, should you need a proper 4x4 rather than just a crossover.
+If you want more versatility, you could also consider the Dacia Jogger, which isn’t much bigger than the Duster and is still very affordable, but comes with seven seats.

 Ivan Aistrop